The boundary of chaos for interval mappings: Preliminaries

 \subsubsection{Real bounds}

-Real {\em a priori} bounds, were first proved for unimodal infinitely renormalizable mappings with bounded combinatorics by Sullivan, \cite{Sullivan,dMvS}.
-For multimodal mappings with all critical points even, real bounds were obtained in \cite{Sm1} for infinitely renormalizable with bounded combinatorics.
+Real {\em a priori} bounds, were first proved for unimodal infinitely renormalizable mappings by Sullivan, \cite{Sullivan,dMvS}.
+For multimodal mappings with all critical points even, real bounds were obtained in \cite{Sm1} for infinitely renormalizable mappings.
 These were generalized in \cite{Shen-C^2}.
 We have the following real bounds for infinitely renormalizable mappings. \begin{thm}[Real Bounds, \cite{ClvS, ClvSTr}] There exists $\delta>0$ so that the following holds.
-Suppose that $f\in\mathcal A^3(I)$ is infinitely renormalizable at a critical point $c$, suppose that is a sequence of restrictive intervals about $c$ where $p_i$ is the period of $J_i$ and $p_i\rightarrow\infty$ as $i\rightarrow\infty$.
-Then for $n$ sufficiently large, if $f^s:J\to J_{n}$ is a diffeomorphism, we have that there exists an interval $\hat J\supset J$ so that $f^s:\hat J\to (1+\delta)J_{n}$ is a diffeomorphism.
+Suppose that $f\in\mathcal A^3_{\underline b}(I)$ is infinitely renormalizable at a critical point $c$, suppose that is a sequence of restrictive intervals about $c$.
+Then for $n$ sufficiently large, if $f^s\colon J\to J_{n}$ is a diffeomorphism, we have that there exists an interval $\hat J\supset J$ so that $f^s\colon \hat J\to (1+\delta)J_{n}$ is a diffeomorphism.
 Moreover, $(1+\delta)J_{n+1}\subset J_{n}$. \end{thm}